ethereumjs/ultralight/README.md

 This is a technical demonstration of a NodeJS application that uses the `portalnetwork` module to connect to the Portal Network

-## Development

-Use `npm run dev` in the `portalnetwork` library to have Typescript automatically recompile code as changes are made.

-The browser client supports live reload as well as so any changes made in the `portalnetwork` or `browser-client` libraries will result in the browser client reloading.